CommonAccord/Cmacc-Org/Doc/G/CALOHA/Form/OnsiteManager.md

 2.3.Ti=Hourly Compensation

 2.3.sec=Employee’s full compensation shall be {Comp.PerHour.$} per hour, plus overtime as required by law, for time spent carrying out assigned duties.
+Employee's cash compensation shall be the total of the hourly rate times the hours worked, minus the Rental Credit.
 If hours required to carry out assigned duties should exceed {WorkHours.PerDay.hours} in any work day or {WorkHours.PerWeek.hours} in any work week, Employee shall notify Employer prior to performing such services and obtain consent therefore, except in an emergency, when Employee shall notify Employer of additional hours worked within 48 hours.
 Employee acknowledges and agrees that compensation shall only be afforded for the actual time spent carrying out official assigned duties.

 2.4.Ti=Excess Hours

-2.4.sec=Employee further acknowledges and agrees that if, during any particular work week and after obtaining advance approval from Employer pursuant to Paragraph 2.3, he or she works more hours than stated in this Agreement, Employee shall record such excess hours on his or her time sheet.
+2.4.sec=Employee further acknowledges and agrees that if, during any particular work week and after obtaining advance approval from Employer pursuant to Paragraph {2.3.Xnum}, he or she works more hours than stated in this Agreement, Employee shall record such excess hours on his or her time sheet.
 Employee agrees that if conditions change so that this Agreement no longer accurately reflects a reasonable estimate of hours worked, he or she will immediately provide notice to Employer, in writing, thereby allowing this Agreement to be revised, if necessary.

 2.5.Ti=Rent Credit

-2.5.sec=In addition to the compensation identified in Section 2.3 of this Article, Employee’s compensation, in part, shall include possession of the rental unit also known as {RentalUnit.Name} (“Rental Unit”).
+2.5.sec=As part of the compensation identified in Section {2.3.Xnum} of this Article, Employee shall have the use of the rental unit known as {RentalUnit.Name} (“Rental Unit”).
 Employee shall be entitled to a monthly rental credit of {RentalCredit.Monthly.$} for this Rental Unit.
-If Employee works less hours than contemplated in this Agreement, Employee shall still receive the monthly rental credit of {RentalCredit.Monthly.$}.
+If Employee works fewer hours than contemplated in this Agreement, Employee shall still receive the full monthly rental credit of {RentalCredit.Monthly.$}.

 2.6.Ti=Utilities